apache/druid/docs/content/development/javascript.md

 # JavaScript Programming Guide

-This page discusses how to use JavaScript to extend Druid.
+This page discusses how to use JavaScript to extend Apache Druid (incubating).

 ## Examples